 The key to successful fundraising is simple – ask.
 You don’t have to ask for the moon, ask for whatever you feel comfortable with.
 That’s pretty much all there is to fundraising.
 You tell a story about what you’re doing and why – then you ask.

-If you’re thinking about how to ask, we do provide templates that you can use either directly or as a basis for your own note asking friends, family and others in your circle of acquaintances.
+If you’re thinking about how to ask, we do provide a template that you can use either directly or as a basis for your own note asking friends, family and others in your circle of acquaintances.
+Download the template here.

 3. Create your personal CW profile page.